Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 group of people walking in the museum| ©Екатерина С

-The Musée Conciergerie de Paris offers general admission tickets so that you can tour the palace at your own pace, and group admission with a specialised guide from the palace itself.
+The Musée Conciergerie de Paris offers general admission tickets for you to tour the palace at your own pace and group admission with a specialised guide from the palace itself.

-There is also free admission to the Conciergerie Museum on the first Sunday of November, December, January, February and March.
+Alternatively, there is free admission to the Musée Conciergerie on the first Sunday of November, December, January, February and March.

-Likewise, you will not have to pay an entrance fee on any day of the year if you present an ID that proves the following requirements:
+You will not have to pay for admission on any day of the year if you present an ID that proves the following requirements:

 • Under 18 years of age (except if you come on a group visit).